 Don’t let size fool you.
 These lil’ things are killing it in the audio world and simple to use.
 I’d suggest adding a lav mic to the pack.
 The director in me finds it tacky to just have the pack clipped onto the front of your shirt.

 Basic 2-Channel Audio Interface

 Plug a professional microphones into your computer via USB.

 You could buy this mic but it may not be right for you.
 This one was custom picked by my audio engineer.
 It took us months to find the right one for my loud, booming voice.
 Take time finding the right mic for you.
 If you’re a lil’ boisterous or work in a space with ambient noise, give this dynamic mic a try.

 These two computers do the heavy lifting during live events, such as processing and editing video assets and streaming.

 The slim profile hides on my desk and serves as my programming computer, which runs lighter tasks in the background during live events.

 iPad 7th Gen

-Used to control apps and as the “walking Command Center” as techs move through our space.
+Used to control apps and serves as the “walking Command Center” as technicians move through our space.